SEND (Special Educational Needs and Disabilities)

 On Joining Blenheim

-Upon entry to the school at any time, students are tested with an array of assessments to ensure that all students’ needs are identified and appropriate provision is in place.
-This allows students whose needs may not have been highlighted during the transition phase (if a Year 7 student).
-If students are identified at this stage parents are invited to meet with the Literacy and Language teacher to learn about the provision offered at Blenheim.
+Upon entry to the school at any time, students are tested with a range of literacy, numeracy and cognitive screening tools to ensure that all students’ needs are identified and appropriate provision is in place.
+This also ensures that any needs not identified during primary transition are picked up promptly.

-Special Needs provision at Blenheim is reflective of the Code of Practice for Special Educational Needs 2014 and therefore based on the principle that all students should have access to a full and balanced curriculum.
-To this end much of the support within school is facilitated through the principles of inclusive teaching and the deployment of teaching assistants to curriculum areas.
+SEND provision at Blenheim reflects the SEND Code of Practice (2015) and therefore based on the principle that all students should have access to a full and balanced curriculum.
+To this end much of the support within school is facilitated through the principles of inclusive teaching and the deployment of teaching assistants to curriculum areas and interventions.

 Support Provision Within School